-- Remark 2.1.1.
-One verifies immediately that there is a natural extension of the notions of Definition 2.1 to the case of one-dimensional complex orbifolds, which give rise to "Aut-holomorphic orbispaces" [not to be confused with the "orbi-objects" of §0, which will always be identifiable in the present paper by means of the hyphen "-" following the prefix "orbi"]. - Remark 2.1.2.
-One important aspect of the "Aut-holomorphic" approach to the notion of a "holomorphic structure" is that this approach has the virtue of being free of any mention of some "fixed reference model" copy of the field of complex numbers \mathbb{C} cf. Remark 2.7.4 below. - Proposition 2.2.
-(Commensurable Terminality of RC-Holomorphic Automorphisms of the Disc) Let X, Y be Aut-holomorphic discs, arising, respectively, from Riemann surfaces X, Y. Then: - (i) Every isomorphism of Aut-holomorphic spaces $\mathbb{X} \stackrel{\sim}{\to} \mathbb{Y}$ arises from a unique RC-holomorphic isomorphism $X \stackrel{\sim}{\to} Y$. - (ii) Let us regard the group $\operatorname{Aut}(X^{\operatorname{top}})$ as equipped with the compact-open topology.
-Then the subgroup of RC-holomorphic automorphisms of X, which [as is well-known] contains $\operatorname{Aut}^{\operatorname{hol}}(X)$ as a subgroup of index two, is closed and commensurably terminal [cf. [Mzk20], §0].
+Remark 2.1.1.
+One verifies immediately that there is a natural extension of the notions of Definition 2.1 to the case of Riemann orbisurfaces, which give rise to "Aut-holomorphic orbispaces" [not to be confused with the "orbi-objects" of §0, which will always be identifiable in the present paper by means of the hyphen "-" following the prefix "orbi"].
+Here, we understand the term "Riemann orbisurface" to refer to a one-dimensional complex analytic stack which is locally isomorphic to the complex analytic stack obtained by forming the stack-theoretic quotient of a Riemann surface [i.e., a one-dimensional complex manifold] by a finite group of [holomorphic] automorphisms [of the Riemann surface].
+In particular, a "Riemann orbiface" is necessarily a Riemann surface over the complement, in the "coarse space" associated to the orbisurface, of some discrete closed subset.

+Remark 2.1.2.
+One important aspect of the "Aut-holomorphic" approach to the notion of a "holomorphic structure" is that this approach has the virtue of being free of any mention of some "fixed reference model" copy of the field of complex numbers \mathbb{C} - cf. Remark 2.7.4 below.

+Proposition 2.2.
+(Commensurable Terminality of RC-Holomorphic Automorphisms of the Disc) Let X, Y be Aut-holomorphic discs, arising, respectively, from Riemann surfaces X, Y. Then:

+(i) Every isomorphism of Aut-holomorphic spaces $\mathbb{X} \xrightarrow{\sim} \mathbb{Y}$ arises from a unique RC-holomorphic isomorphism $X \xrightarrow{\sim} Y$.

+(ii) Let us regard the group $Aut(X^{top})$ as equipped with the compact-open topology.
+Then the subgroup of RC-holomorphic automorphisms of X, which [as is well-known] contains $\operatorname{Aut^{hol}}(X)$ as a subgroup of index two, is closed and commensurably terminal [cf. [Mzk20], §0].
 Moreover, we have isomorphisms of topological groups